modernistik/parse-stack/README.md

 ```

 #### Examples
 To run the example project, clone the repo, and run `pod install` from the Examples directory first.
+To make it easier, you can run the `./setup.sh` script to prepare all examples..

 ## Core SDK
 The CoreSDK (`Slate`) has several enhancements and helper methods as Swift extensions to the Swift Standard library, Foundation, CoreGraphics and UIKit.
 In addition it provides a set of protocols and base components that should be used when creating classes - these are usually prefixed with `Modern`.
 The CoreSDK is installed by default.